 No or Low Performing Exhaust Fans

 The reality in San Francisco is exhaust fans aren’t always possible in many of our beautiful historic buildings.
-If you don’t have a bathroom exhaust, please do leave a window open after bathing.
+If you don’t have a bathroom exhaust, please do leave a window open after bathing, if it is safe to do so.
 If your exhaust fan seems weak, take a piece of toilet paper and see if the fan will hold the toilet paper next to the vent when it’s turned on.
 If it doesn’t pass the test, you may choose to discuss this with your landlord.
-Exhaust fans can prevent water damage to the building in bathrooms.
+Exhaust fans can prevent water damage to the building.

 Again, this is one of those things that tenants and landlords need to work together to reduce interior damage.
 A simple humidity gauge will tell tenants when it’s time to turn on exhaust fans or open windows.
 Any time the humidity is greater than 52% it’s time to get some fresh air inside.